Nerve Supply Of Lower Limb Question And Answers

 Medial Aspect of Thigh

-• Cutaneous branch of obturator nerve.
+• Cutaneous branch of the obturator nerve.

 Posterior Aspect of Thigh